apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 Due to the semantics of `INSTANCE`, the constants and variables declared in `BakeryTyped.tla` substitute the constants and variables of `BakeryWoTlaps.tla`.
-By doing so we effectively introduce type annotations.
+By doing so, we effectively introduce type annotations.
 Since we introduce a separate module, any changes in the PlusCal code do not affect our type annotations.